Nafeez Ahmed: Criticisms of 9/11 conspiracy theorists

 In 2010, Jonathan Kay alleged that Ahmed is associated with the 9/11 truth movement; however, Ahmed has been critical of the 9/11 truth movement and has ridiculed 9/11 conspiracy theories.
-His first book, The War on Freedom, was among 99 books selected and used by the 9/11 Commission for its inquiry into the terrorist attacks.

 According to Lance DeHaven Smith of Florida State University in American Behavioral Scientist journal, Ahmed catalogues "numerous defense failures on September 11, 2001" and raises questions about why the Pentagon "withheld from the 9/11 Commission evidence that military intelligence agents had uncovered the 9/11 hijackers' activities well in advance of September 2001."
 He cites Ahmed's work on 9/11 for making a major contribution to the systematic study of "State Crimes Against Democracy (SCADS)" that stands "in contrast to conspiracy theories": "The SCAD construct is designed to move beyond the debilitating, slipshod, and scattershot speculation of conspiracy theories by focusing inquiry on patterns in elite political criminality that reveal systemic weaknesses, institutional rivalries, and illicit networks".

 On the fifth anniversary of the 9/11 terror attacks, Ahmed wrote a column for the Italian Left Magazine outlining outstanding questions that had not been sufficiently resolved by official inquiries.
 These included US geopolitical relationships with Islamist militants, intelligence failures, as well as questions about the official account of the collapse of the Twin Towers.
 But Ahmed firmly rejected the legitimacy of approaching these questions from "a prior ideological-conspiratorial agenda" and clarified: "The 9/11 families, and with them the wider public, have an elementary right to full answers to these basic questions.
 And I'm not about to offer you, the reader, an alternative all-explanatory theory, or a nice ready-made answer on a plate.
 I don't have one."
 In a further comment, he added: "... this article doesn't come from any particular preconceived ideological-theoretical agenda.
 It's only a catalogue of anomalies, consistent with a variety of explanations - so I'm establishing the need for further investigation and debate, not of any particular theory."